dra2103/dra2103/README.md

 <br/>

-### <div align="center"> A lil about me! </div>
+### <div align="center"> About me! </div>
 <p> My name is Daniel Admaski, I'm a Fullstack Developer and recetly graduated from Coding Dojo.
 I am enthusiastic about front-end design, recently made an app called animon thats an interactive game for kids to learn how to take care of and interact with a pet before they own their first.
-Im currently working on a website for my beautiful girlfereinds massage therapy business.
+I am taking courses through Amazon Web Services, and also learning blockchain technology.
+Im currently working on a website for my beautiful girlfriends massage therapy business.
 We own 2 dogs a corgi named "Barnaby" and a pit mix named "Rufio".
 Below is some of the skills I have and other ways to connect with me.
 Also feel free to take a look at some of my reposirories and have a great day!! </p>

 <br/>